 Use the back cushion if your chair includes one

-If your chair has a removable or adjustable back cushion, keeping that softer layer in place during the first few weeks usually makes more sense than removing it for a stronger feel right away.
+If your chair has a removable or adjustable back cushion, keeping that softer layer in place during the first few weeks usually makes more sense than removing it for stronger pressure right away.

 Stay awake and aware during sessions

-The first month is not the time to doze through a program.
-You want to notice pressure points early so you can stop, reposition, or reduce intensity if needed.
+The first month is not the time to doze through an unfamiliar program.
+Stay aware enough to notice pressure points early so you can stop, reposition, or reduce intensity if needed.

 Do not use the chair after alcohol or when you feel unsteady